Speaker Series – 7 Awakening Factors

 - February 25 – No meeting.
 Church needs room to celebrate Shrove Tuesday.

-- March 10 – Joy, with Shaila Catherine
+- March 10 – Energy and Effort, with Shaila Catherine

-- March 17 – Tranquility, with Shaila Catherine
+- March 17 – Joy, with Shaila Catherine

-- March 24 – Concentration, with Shaila Catherine
+- March 24 – Tranquility and Concentration, with Shaila Catherine

 - March 31 – Equanimity, with Maria Straatmann